vuolter/hono-compress/README.md

 Compression plugin for [Hono](https://github.com/honojs/hono)

-Drop-in replacement of the built-in [Compress Middleware](https://hono.dev/docs/middleware/builtin/compress), but with extra features
+Drop-in replacement of the built-in [Compress Middleware](https://hono.dev/docs/middleware/builtin/compress), but with some extra...

 ### Features